 Use a good quality stud finder or rap firmly on the wall and listen for a solid sound, indicating a stud is beneath.
 You can also check base molding or crown molding for filled nail holes, which indicate stud location.
 Another clue is the location of outlets and switch boxes because one side should connect to a stud.
 Once you think you've found a stud, drive a test nail to determine the outside edges and center of the stud.

+Finding studs around windows is an effective way to transfer measurements from the inside to the outside of your home.
+The glass in the window gives you a constant on both sides of the wall.
 If possible, measure from the edge of the glass in the nearest window to the stud.
-Measuring from door or window trim is often inaccurate because trim dimensions change from outside to inside.
-The edge of the glass, however, is identical on both the inside and the outside, making it the most reliable reference point.
+Measuring from door or window trim is often inaccurate because trim dimensions are often different on the inside and outside.
+The edge of the glass, however, is identical on both the inside and the outside, making it the best way to find a stud in your wall.

 If the wall is windowless, transfer the measurements by adding the thickness of the wall to the distance from the inside corner to the stud.
 For example, if you locate an interior stud 12 inches from the corner, add the thickness of the drywall, usually 1/2 inch, plus the thickness of the studs, which is 3 1/2 inches if the studs are two-by-fours.
 Add another 1/2 inch for the boxing and 3/4 inch for standard lap siding.
 Add the 5 1/4-inch thickness of the wall to the 12 inches.
 From the outside, hook the tape measure over the outside wall corner and measure in 17 1/4 inches, and you should find a stud.
 Adjust wall thickness measurements accordingly for thicker walls.